 Each year, PEN highlights the cases of five persecuted writers, be they imprisoned, facing prosecution or otherwise at risk.
 These cases highlight the type of threats and attacks that are faced by writers and journalists around the world every day.

 PEN Centres and members worldwide take action to advocate for these cases around this day.
 Writers send solidarity letters to their colleagues in prison or under threat.
-This year’s letters come from Yann Martel, Elena Poniatowska, Ma Thida, Lisa Appignanesi and Andrey Kurkov.
+This year’s letters come from Yann Martel, Elena Poniatowska, Lisa Appignanesi and Andrey Kurkov.

 What difference does the Day of the Imprisoned Writer make?